coal2nuclear.com A Plan for Our Planet

 GE-Hitachi already has the nuclear waste burning PRISM up before the Nuclear Regulatory Commission.

-The author is suggesting the best replacements for natural gas burning combustion turbines are small nuclear waste burning nuclear reactors and pumped energy storage.
+The author is suggesting the best replacements for natural gas burning combustion turbines is a mix of wind turbines, small nuclear waste burning nuclear reactors, and pumped energy storage.

-Pumped energy storage enables nuclear to make and store electricity whenever it is is available by enabling nuclear reactors to run at a constant power setting to smooth out fluctuating demand from electricity customers.
+Pumped energy storage enables wind to make and store electricity whenever it is is available and also enables nuclear reactors to run at a constant power setting to smooth out fluctuating demand from electricity customers.
 Smoothing both electricity sources and loads.
 Making electricity all it can be.

 _____________________________________________________________________________________